sigstore/docs/content/en/language_clients/ruby/overview.md

 ## Features

-- Pure Ruby implementation of `sigstore verify` command from the [Cosign](../../cosign/verify) project
+- Pure Ruby implementation of `sigstore sign` and `sigstore verify` command from the [Cosign](../../cosign/verify) project
 - `gem` subcommand
 - TUF client implementation

 ## Installation

 `sigstore` requires Ruby version 3.1.0 or greater.

+**This gem is under active development, and will not be considered stable until the 1.0 release.**

+Release information is available [here](https://github.com/sigstore/sigstore-ruby/releases).

 Add sigstore to your Gemfile: